raul23/regex/README.rst

    January 19, 1999
    January 09, 1999

-Date that should not be matched:
+Dates that should not be matched:

 .. code-block:: bash